yangmillstheory/mixin.a.lot/README.md

 }, 'arg1', 'arg2');
 ```

-Like [above](#mixin-method-advice), `this` in mixing callbacks always points to the mix target.

-Optional arguments to the mixing callbacks are passed starting with the third parameter.
+Optional arguments to the mixing advice are passed starting with the third parameter.

 ## API